 The North Liberty Library staff follows the personnel policy for the City of North Liberty as approved by North Liberty City Council.
-Reviewed/Approved by Library Board of Trustees, January 2022

 LIBRARY BOARD OF TRUSTEES BY-LAWS

 Article I. Name

 This organization shall be called "The Board of Trustees of the North Liberty Community Library" existing by virtue of the provisions of the North Liberty City Ordinance No. 08-21 and Resolution No. 08-82 and exercising the powers and authority and assuming the responsibilities delegated to it under the said ordinance.